Demonstrators rally worldwide for second day of Women's Marches

 "We are the leaders we have been waiting for," reads a banner atop the statement.

+"Let me just start off by reminding us that we are who the world is waiting for," she said.
+"There is no force in the world that is more powerful than those who have been denied justice and safety and dignity, because these things are our birthright."

+"This moment calls us to change the balance of power so that all of us get to access our birthright," she added.

-Marches were also scheduled take place in U.S. cities including Phoenix; Miami; Orlando, Florida; Knoxville, Tennessee; and Topeka, Kansas.
+Marches were scheduled take place in other cities, including Phoenix; Miami; Orlando, Florida; Knoxville, Tennessee; and Topeka, Kansas.

 This year's rallies are also taking place amid the global #MeToo movement against sexual harassment, misconduct and abuses of power.